If you follow my blog then you already know what copywriting is and why it’s so important to sell any product or service.

 Then I’ll start by explaining very briefly what copywriting is and why you should take it very seriously if you have a business.

-Direct response copywriting is a writing technique which is based on taking into account the desires and emotions of customers with the aim of writing persuasive texts that seek a certain action in the reader.
+Direct response copywriting is a writing technique that is based on taking into account the desires and emotions of prospects with the aim of writing persuasive texts that seek a certain action in the reader.

 This particular action can be to press the buy button, fill out a contact form, subscribe to a webinar, and so on.

-Writing a good piece of copy that works is not so simple, one needs to study a lot and practice even more.
+Writing a good piece of copy that works is not that simple, one needs to study a lot and practice even more.

-It’s very important to write without mistakes and to know how to express the reasons why the person who reads should take the action we pursue.
+You should write in a clear way and express the reasons why the prospect should take the action you pursue.

 If you can’t hire a copywriter for budget reasons you can learn some of the techniques by reading copywriting books.
 (Here I recommend some).

-It’s not about literally copying them, but to get inspiration and to learn persuasive writing techniques.
+It’s not about literally copying them, but getting inspiration and learning persuasive writing techniques.

-In order to get the best out of it, I have divided this post into several sections following a certain structure with the elements that make up a good piece of direct response copy.
+In order to get the best out of it, I’ve divided this post into several sections following a certain structure with the elements that make up a good product or service page.

 This way we can see different examples for each of the different sections.